fbpx

 Colours are a Kiwibank rip-off

-You can’t definitively “focus group” names because creativity is difficult to test and harder to quantify.
-It would be like coach Ian Foster relying on an algorithm to select the next All Blacks® squad.
+You can’t definitively “focus group” business naming because creativity is difficult to test and harder to quantify.
+It would be like coach Scott Robertson relying on AI to select the next All Blacks® squad.

-Here are is what research and experience tells us:
+Here are is what research and experience tells us about business naming:

 • People participate in focus groups for a variety of reasons and not all their motivations are equal.